Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 Once you have those questions answered, there are five general steps to take when debugging:

 1. Reproduce the bug
    1. If it's a compilation issue... try compiling again... and maybe one more time.
-If you are recieving the same compile error and the code still doesn't compile, then it's time to look at **why**.
+If you are receiving the same compile error and the code still doesn't compile, then it's time to look at **why**.
    2. If the code compiles but the program crashes, repeat the above and observe what is happening.
 Can you reproduce this bug?
    3. If the code compiles and everything works fine, but you notice it's not what you expected to happen.
 Can you reproduce this?
 2. Describe the bug